Arik Armstead

-Arik Armstead (born November 15, 1993) is an American football defensive end for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Oregon and was drafted by the 49ers in the first round of the 2015 NFL Draft.
+Arik Armstead (born November 15, 1993) is an American professional football defensive end for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the San Francisco 49ers in the first round of the 2015 NFL draft.

-Early years
+Early life

 Armstead attended Pleasant Grove High School in Elk Grove, California.
-During his high school career.
-He had 126 tackles and 7.5 sacks.
+During his high school football career, he had 126 tackles and 7.5 sacks.
 Armstead was a four-star recruit by Rivals.com and sixth best defensive end in his class.
 He originally committed to the University of Southern California to play college football, but switched to the University of Oregon.
 He also played basketball in high school.

 College career

 Armstead played in all 13 games as a true freshman in 2012, making one start.
 He finished the 2012 season with 26 tackles and a half-sack.
 During the spring he joined the Ducks basketball team, where he redshirted his first year.
 Armstead played in 13 games as a sophomore in 2013, recording 15 tackles and one sack.
 During the spring he re-joined the basketball team.
 He played in one game, before quitting to focus on football.
 Armstead returned to the football team his junior season in 2014.
+Following the 2014 season, he declared for the NFL Draft.